The backlash against the 10,000-hours myth/rule keeps growing: The 10,000-hour rule is wrong and perpetuates a cruel myth

 One of the most common blank-slate arguments is that because no one is born knowing anything, that therefore differences in achievement must be explained entirely by environment.
 People become ‘good’ at math because they ‘want to’, not because of genes.
 This argument is debunked in the post Lessons from a 45-Year Study of Supersmart Children, which shows that math aptitude manifests very early in life and is predicted by parents’ aptitude.

 Yes, technically, no one is born knowing trig or calculus, but the people with genetic gifts make the transition from ‘bad’ to ‘good’ much faster than those without such endowments, all else being equal.
-An elementary school environment where all children come from similar backgrounds and are young enough that 1000′s of hours of practice is impossible, teachers can readily identify the gifted from the average–the gifted tend to know so much more and learn so much faster than everyone else (in the classroom environment, where parenting cannot be a factor), and it cannot possibly be explained by parenting or practice, because these children are so young and otherwise are very homogeneous.
-This is because gifted children learn with fewer repetitions (due to superior working memory and or other factors) and retain what they learn, which is key.
-People with high IQs learn faster and more efficiently.
+A typical elementary school environment, where all the children come from similar backgrounds and are young enough that thousands of hours of practice is impossible, teachers can readily identify the gifted from the average–the gifted tend to know so much more and learn so much faster than everyone else (in the classroom environment, where parenting cannot be a factor), and it cannot possibly be explained by parenting or practice, because these children are so young and otherwise are very homogeneous.
+This is because gifted children learn with far fewer repetitions (due to superior working memory and or other factors) and retain much what they learn, which is key, whereas for the less intelligent the information ‘goes out the other ear’.
+Overall, people with high IQs learn faster and more efficiently.

 From the articles: